Julia (programming language): Language features

-Multiple dispatch (also termed multimethods in Lisp) is a generalization of single dispatch – the polymorphic mechanism used in common object-oriented programming (OOP) languages, such as Python, C++, Java, JavaScript, and Smalltalk – that uses inheritance.
+Multiple dispatch (also termed multimethods in Lisp) is a generalization of single dispatch – the polymorphic mechanism used in common object-oriented programming (OOP) languages, such as Python, C++, Java, JavaScript, and Smalltalk – that use inheritance.

 In Julia, all concrete types are subtypes of abstract types, directly or indirectly subtypes of the Any type, which is the top of the type hierarchy.
-Concrete types can not themselves be subtyped the way they can in other languages; composition is used instead (see also inheritance vs subtyping).
+Concrete types cannot themselves be subtyped the way they can in other languages; composition is used instead (see also inheritance vs subtyping).

 By default, the Julia runtime must be pre-installed as user-provided source code is run.
-Alternatively, a standalone executable that needs no Julia source code can be built with e.g. PackageCompiler.jl.

-In Julia everything is an object (e.g. the types that come with the language, including types, such as the machine integers and floats, which do not have lesser behavior like in many OOP languages, such as C++ and Java, and are still as fast as possible).
-However, unlike all the mainstream OOP languages, such as Python, the objects do not use single-dispatch (or inheritance), by default.
-And while that is idiomatic Julia code, more traditional OOP code can be opted into with the help of a package, emulating Python's single-dispatch OOP system.
-More (or most) styles of programming can be opted into, e.g. pattern matching, using packages.
+Alternatively, Julia (GUI) apps can be quickly bundled up into a single file with AppBundler.jl for "building Julia GUI applications in modern desktop application installer formats.
+It uses Snap for Linux, MSIX for Windows, and DMG for MacOS as targets.
+It bundles full Julia within the app".
+PackageCompiler.jl can build standalone executables that need no Julia source code to run.

+In Julia, everything is an object, much like object-oriented languages; however, unlike most object-oriented languages, all functions use multiple dispatch to select methods, rather than single dispatch.

+Most programming paradigms can be implemented using Julia's homoiconic macros and packages.
 Julia's syntactic macros (used for metaprogramming), like Lisp macros, are more powerful than text-substitution macros used in the preprocessor of some other languages such as C, because they work at the level of abstract syntax trees (ASTs).
 Julia's macro system is hygienic, but also supports deliberate capture when desired (like for anaphoric macros) using the esc construct.

-Julia draws inspiration from various dialects of Lisp, including Scheme and Common Lisp, and it shares many features with Dylan, also a multiple-dispatch-oriented dynamic language (which features an ALGOL-like free-form infix syntax rather than a Lisp-like prefix syntax, while in Julia "everything" is an expression), and with Fortress, another numerical programming language (which features multiple dispatch and a sophisticated parametric type system).
+Julia draws inspiration from various dialects of Lisp, including Scheme and Common Lisp, and it shares many features with Dylan, also a multiple-dispatch-oriented dynamic language (which features an infix syntax rather than a Lisp-like prefix syntax, while in Julia "everything" is an expression), and with Fortress, another numerical programming language (which features multiple dispatch and a sophisticated parametric type system).
 While Common Lisp Object System (CLOS) adds multiple dispatch to Common Lisp, not all functions are generic functions.